qonto/prometheus-rds-exporter/README.md

 🌐 Community-Driven: Join a vibrant community of users and contributors.
 Collaborate, share knowledge, and shape the future of AWS RDS monitoring together.

-🚀 When combined with [prometheus-community/postgres_exporter](https://github.com/prometheus-community/postgres_exporter), it provides a production ready monitoring framework for RDS PostgreSQL.
+🚀 When combined with [prometheus-community/postgres_exporter](https://github.com/prometheus-community/postgres_exporter), it provides a production-ready monitoring framework for RDS PostgreSQL.

 ## Metrics